dragosrotaru/PAL/notes/focus.md

 ## GUI

-- set the environment symbol using the uuid of the remote-initialization
 - url should represent the object being viewed
 - add basic style
 - show if object is ephemeral or persisted